Risk Management

 Information Security Action Plans and Results

-- Red team/blue team exercises, information security operations continuity and recovery drills, and vulnerability tests conducted annually.
+- Red team/blue team and BAS exercises, information security operations continuity and recovery drills, and vulnerability tests conducted annually.

 - 24/7 weak spot monitoring of external risks done to monitor and handle weaknesses more efficiently and eliminate information security risks.